gedw99/goPocJsonSchemaForm/README.md

 This wil be added using Event Choreography pattern for loose decoupling, so that any complex form dependencies can be achieved.

+## Service Worker and Client Side Rendering

+WIP...

 ## DB following

 So when your DB structure changes, the GUI changes with it automatically in real time.

 The JSON Schema and GUI JSON SCHEMA being generated at runtime based on sensible reflection logic.

-## DB Schema CDC
+### DB Schema CDC

-CDC = Change Data Capture of the DB Data.
+Data CDC = Change Data Capture of the DB Data.

-Schema CDC = Change Data Capture of the DB Schema
+Schema CDC = Change Data Capture of the DB Schema.

 We need to know that the DB schema changed and what changed ( if possible ).